 The Atlas Elektra Montane is a well-performing snowshoe with supremely easy to use and comfortable bindings.
-The spring-loaded fixed suspension aids in maneuverability while walking, though it does fling a lot of snow up behind the user.
+The spring-loaded, fixed suspension aids in maneuverability while walking, though it does fling a lot of snow up behind the user.
 A generous surface area produces excellent flotation, and aggressive crampons and long track rails inspire confidence on even the most technical terrain.
-Heel lifts help get you up steep hills quickly and round out a really solid shoe at a very fair price.
-The fixed binding kicks up a lot of snow, and the characteristic Atlas diamond-shaped toe makes us widen our gait a wee bit.
-But at the end of the day, all our testers enjoyed and appreciated the Montane.
+Heel lifts help get you up steep hills quickly and round out a great shoe at a very fair price.

 Atlas Elektra Montane Review